 How do you get these words?

 Search them on Google and YouTube with search strings such as ‘difficult pronunciations in English’ and ‘difficult to pronounce brands’.
 Listen the pronunciation of these words and names on an online dictionary or YouTube and note down those which sound unfamiliar.

 I mentioned ‘brands’ in one of the search strings above.
 Idea is to cover everything, and not just dictionary words, that comes up in regular conversations.
 (Conversation!
 Never forget the end goal.)
 I’ve added not just regular dictionary words, but also brands, celebrity names, cities, countries, cuisines, and more.
-Few examples from my list:
+Few examples of words and brands from my list:

 However, majority of entries in your list would come from the first category, dictionary words.